Find a spider by...

 |

 Although the overall body shape of this species is similar to Poltys species, the latter lack the web-spinning cribellum and thin sensory hairs (trichobothria) on the legs which Philoponella and other uloborids have.
-Another distinctive feature of Philoponella congregabilis is the presence of two pairs of 'humps' on the upper surface of the abdomen rather than just one broad peak as seen on the more common Philoponella species.
+Another distinctive feature of Philoponella congregabilis is the presence of two pairs of 'humps' on the upper surface of the abdomen rather than just one broad peak as seen on the more common Philoponella variabilis?.

 Email Ron Atkinson for more information.